Don't Explode the Ball

 Skills You Can Practice

-Among the skills that Don't Explode the Ball can help strengthen are counting, arithmetic, quick thinking, concentration and number recognition.
+Don't Explode the Ball naturally encourages the development of counting, arithmetic, quick thinking, concentration and number recognition through its core gameplay.

 Tips for Beginners